JanHendrikVanHeusden/Kute/README.md

 *And also for cute, as it was intended to be a tiny, little, cuddly, **easy to use** utility.*<br>

 Currently, **Kute** contains `asString()`, which is basically a `toString()` alternative, but customizable to fit your needs.
+And with many practice-based, developer-friendly features.
 > Comparable with Apache's `ToStringBuilder.reflectionToString` - but better!<br>
 > Stay with me: see [Basic ideas of Kute's <span style="font-family: monospace">asString()</span>](#basic-ideas-of-kutes-asstring) and [How is **Kute** better?](#how-is-kute-better)